NCAT can resolve disputes about residential building work in NSW under the Home Building Act 1989.

 A Scott Schedule is a form which allows parties to itemise defective and incomplete works which are the subject of a home building dispute.
 They are generally used in complex home building matters and/or where there are a number of defects.

-If a Scott Schedule is required, instructions concerning its use will be given by the Tribunal Member at hearing.
+If a Scott Schedule is required, instructions about its use will be given by the Tribunal Member at hearing.
 Scott Schedule forms can be accessed from the Forms page in PDF or Word format.

 Orders NCAT can make